PandelisZ/fall-2016/communities/students-new-to-hacker-culture/community-impact-proposal.md

 - **Timing**: We will begin running weekly coding workshops for the student body in Week 5 (due to room booking issues), which will be marketed across the campus to students of all educational backgrounds, to encourage them to try programming.
 We will begin the idea-generation phase for GGO16 in our CompSoc Meetup at the end of Week 2, and will spend November building the project collaboratively.
 By Week 6, we will collect the students' ideas and feedback from the program  so that these events can be improved upon, and will then hold Local Hack Day on Dec 3 to implement some of this feedback.
 At the same time, we can use this opportunity to demonstrate the benefits of the hacker culture to the University, in hopes that they will be more supportive of tech events in the future.

-- **Community demographics**: By bridging the gap between CompSoc and the entrepreneurial society, Entrepreneurs Durham, I would be able to involve students from business backgrounds in technology, while exposing the technologists to the application of tech in business.
+- **Community demographics**: By bridging the gap between CompSoc and the entrepreneurial society, Entrepreneurs Durham, I hope to involve students from business backgrounds in technology, while exposing the technologists to the application of tech in business.
 Having over a thousand members, Entrepreneurs Durham offers an avenue for marketing and is willing to pool resources with CompSoc in exchange for technical guidance.

 - **Goals**: By running regular workshops for the community, we would be equipping them with the skills and confidence that they need to take on exploratory programming on their own.
 Once they have this confidence, they are more likely to build projects, and would not be put off from taking part in hackathons.